GabrielVaubaillon/my_books/Scripts/README.md

 ## Ideas

 (ideas for complete repo, not only scripts)
+- tests
+    - create test file
+    - directory where all scripts run
+    - compare result with expected result
 - add some args to all scripts
     - replace hardcoded values by defaults
 - Uses the help from the script to auto-generate the description section of this readme